Full Smartphone Price Hike List (May 2026)

 iQOO Smartphone Price Hike List

-Vivo’s sub brand, iQOO has also been affected by the chip shortage caused by AI datacentres.
-While the company has been known for its aggressive smartphone prices, it also had to increase the prices across its lineup.
-The iQOO Z and the Neo series have seen surge in pricing.
-That being said, here is the pricing for iQOO smartphones after the price hike.
+Vivo’s sub-brand, iQOO, has also been affected by the chip shortage caused by AI datacentres.
+While the company has been known for its aggressive smartphone prices, it has also had to increase the prices across its lineup.
+The iQOO Z11x and iQOO 15R are the latest victims of the price hike trend.

 | Model | Launch Price | New Price After Hike (INR) | Hike Amount (INR) |